promised-ai/redpoll-website/content/blog/otacon-intro.md

 +++

-Redpoll and Rutgers University have entered into a 42-month collaborative agreement with DARPA to develop OTACON, a introspective AI system that thrives in dynamic, uncertain worlds.
+Redpoll and Rutgers University have entered into a 42-month collaborative agreement with DARPA to develop OTACON, an introspective AI system that thrives in dynamic, uncertain worlds.
 The agreement falls under the Science of Artificial Intelligence and Learning for Open-world Novelty (SAIL-ON) program, which aims to move AI systems out of closed-world problems with static constraints, into open worlds with dynamic constraints.

 > Current artificial intelligence (AI) systems excel at tasks defined by rigid
 > rules – such as mastering the board games Go and chess with proficiency